ibm-cloud-architecture/refarch-kc/docs/analysis/readme.md

 The initial step in event storming analysis is to capture all events, things which have happened at a point in time, and organize them into a timeline:

-* each event goes on an orange "sticky note"
+* Each event goes on an orange "sticky note"
-* parallel or independent processes may be separated with blue horizontal swim lanes
+* Parallel or independent processes may be separated with blue horizontal swim lanes
-* critical event indicate a new stage, or pivot, in the flow shown with vertical blue bars.
+* Critical event indicate a new stage, or pivot, in the flow shown with vertical blue bars.

 For the global shipment example described at a very high level above we came up with an event timeline shown in the set of diagrams below.
 (The event storming process captures these event timeline sections in charts on walls around the meeting room).